dlang/DIPs/DIPs/DIP-1NN4-QFS.md

 Among those conditions is, for any warrant attribute, that the function may only call functions (*function* again referring to anything callable here) that are annotated with the same attribute.
-Exceptions to this are `debug` blocks and that `@safe` functions may also call `@trusted` functions.
+Exceptions to this are statements in `debug` blocks and that `@safe` functions may also call `@trusted` functions.
-(Note that from a calling perspective, i.e. from a rquirement perspective, `@trusted` and `@safe` are the same.
+(Note that from a calling perspective, i.e. from a requirement perspective, `@trusted` and `@safe` are the same.
-For that reason, `@trusted` makes no sense on a parameter delegate or function pointer type.)
+For that reason, `@trusted` makes no sense on an FP/D type parameter.)

-This DIP proposes that in essential calls to eFP/D parameters are not to be subjected to this condition, i.e. type-checked as if parameters were annotated `pure`, `@safe`, `nothrow`, and `@nogc`, whether or not these attributes are attatched to the FP/D type underlying the eFP/D type.
+This DIP proposes that essential calls to `const` or `immutable` eFP/D parameters are not to be subjected to this condition.

+i.e. type-checked as if the parameters were annotated `pure`, `@safe`, `nothrow`, and `@nogc`, whether or not these attributes are attached to the FP/D type underlying the eFP/D type.

+Note that it is necessary that the full parameter's type is `const`, or `immutable`.
+If the uppermost level is mutable, the parameter can be reassigned in the functionals body before being called, invalidating the assumption that the context has full control over and complete knowledge of the eFP/D object and its type.
+You may want to take a look at [the respective example](#mutable-parameters).

+In the case of checking `@safe` for a functional, if the parameter's underlying FP/D type is explicitly annotated `@system`, an essential call to the eFP/D object is considered illegal.
+This is to avoid confusion.
+Removing the unnecessary `@system` annotation fixes this error.

-Note that this only applies to parameters to the functional; any other essential calls to eFP/Ds will be checked as is currently the case.
+Note that this only applies to parameters to the functional;
+any other essential calls to eFP/Ds will be checked as is currently the case.

 Note especially that if the eFP/D parameter not only takes plain values but eFP/D types themselves, calls might not end up satisfying the attributes' conditions.